PortSwigger/colonel-clustered/README.md

     - The UI will display the clusters in a tree on the left.
 Groups with the fewest members (especially "Outliers") are often the most interesting.
     - Click on any individual request in the tree to view its full request and response in the viewers on the right.

+## Screenshots

+*(TODO: Add at least one screenshot of the extension's user interface, showing the cluster results view.)*

 ## Building from Source

 This project uses Gradle.